Nielszy/dev-cliip/README.md

 ## Warning

-**Never commit cleartext API tokens or passwords for cloud services, APIs, or production systems.
-The credentials in dev-cliip are local-only and cannot access anything outside your Mac.**
+**Never commit cleartext API tokens or passwords for cloud services, APIs, or production systems to GitHub.
+The credentials provided in the dev-cliip repo are local-only and cannot access anything outside your Mac.**

 The dev-cliip environment is designed as a playground for development and experimentation.
 Parts of dev-cliip should **never** be used in production environments without making the necessary adjustments.
 You must perform thorough due diligence and testing before deploying any component in a production environment.